nushell/nushell/crates/nu-std/CONTRIBUTING.md

 ## Developing
 (All paths below shown relative to the root folder of the git repository containing the standard library.)
 ### Setup
-To work on the standard library, you won't necessarily need to compile or debug the interpreter itself, so you might not need to install the Rust toolchain.
-But if you want to do that, see [nushell CONTRIBUTING.md](https://github.com/nushell/nushell/blob/main/CONTRIBUTING.md).

 0. Install the Rust toolchain and Nushell build tools.
 See [nushell CONTRIBUTING](https://github.com/nushell/nushell/blob/main/CONTRIBUTING.md) for details.